 On the other hand, your Chief Supply Chain Officer or Warehouse Manager is concerned about inventory management from a customer service point of view.
 They want to ensure that there are enough goods in the warehouse to get to customers on time, without tying up capital in carrying costs.

 Typically, these two parties conduct their inventory management separately and when needed, they reconcile their numbers which is an incredibly arduous process.

 On the other hand, with a warehouse management system that’s integrated with Quickbooks inventory, this happens quickly and easily.

 But what about if your accounting system already tracks your inventory?
-Do you even need a dedicated WMS with its own inventory management system?
+Do you even need a dedicated system with its own inventory management system?